 Fighting a Kansas Ticket

 The process of contesting a traffic ticket in KS may vary by county.
 Generally, drivers who decide to challenge speeding tickets in Kansas, as well as other types of citations need to inform the corresponding court that they are pleading "not guilty" to their misdemeanor in due time.
 Then, an arraignment may be scheduled for motorists to enter their plea officially, after which a trial date is set.
 Should you choose to fight traffic tickets, you will need to gather all the evidence in your favor and possibly find witnesses to testify on your behalf.
+If you are found innocent, you will avoid paying driving fines and your driving record may not be affected.
 Since preparing a Kansas traffic ticket defense is complex, you may even hire a lawyer to represent you in court.
-If you are found innocent, you will avoid paying driving fines and your driving record may not be affected.
+Trusted traffic defense lawyers can be found easily online by providing a picture of your traffic ticket and responding to a few basic questions.

 Note: Drivers may also have the option to enter a plea of "no contest" or "nolo contendere" indicating they do not wish to contest their charge.